Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

-\textbf{\tikz\draw[black,fill=black] (0,0) circle (.5ex);~Product ranking optimization.} Online marketplaces have the opportunity of optimizing the ranking of displayed products in order to improve revenue, shape the demand, and reduce users' search cost (see, for example, \cite{athey2011position, kempe2003maximizing, ursu2016power, aouad2015display}, and \cite{golrezaei2018two}).
-Inspired by this, we study the product ranking problem in the online adversarial setting with the objective of maximizing user engagement.
-To express user engagement as a function of the ranking over the products, we use the model proposed by \cite{asadpour2020ranking}, which is a generalization of the model presented by \cite{ferreira2019learning}.
-Under this model, the offline ranking problem can be written as maximizing sequential submodular functions; see Section \ref{subsec:ranking} for the definition of the sequential submodular functions.
-By applying our framework to this problem, we get $O(n\sqrt{T\log n})$ $\frac{1}{2}$-regret and $O\big(n^{{5/3}}\left(\log n\right)^{1/3}T^{2/3}\big)$ $\frac{1}{2}$-regret in full information and bandit settings, respectively.
-We note that our work is the first one that studies the product ranking problem under the aforementioned model in an online adversarial setting.
-The offline PAC learning problem,\footnote{PAC stands for probably approximately correct.} which resembles aspects of the online learning in the stochastic setting, is studied by \cite{ferreira2019learning} for a special case of our model.
+\textbf{\tikz\draw[black,fill=black] (0,0) circle (.5ex);~Product ranking optimization.} Online marketplaces have the opportunity of optimizing the ranking of displayed products in order to improve revenue, shape the demand, and reduce users' search cost (see, for example, \cite{athey2011position, kempe2003maximizing, ursu2016power, aouad2015display}, \cite{golrezaei2018two}, and \cite{golrezaei2021learning}).
+Inspired by this, we study the product ranking problem in the online adversarial setting. {In this problem, the platform needs to identify a ranking/permutation of n items across $n$ positions where items placed in top positions (positions with lower indices) get more visibility.
+The goal of the platform is maximize its user engagement (also known as market share), which is the probability that a consumer does not leave the platform without taking a desired action.
+To express user engagement as a function of the ranking over the products, we use the model proposed by \cite{asadpour2020ranking}, which is a generalization of the model presented by \cite{ferreira2019learning}.} Under this model, the offline ranking problem can be written as maximizing sequential submodular functions; see Section \ref{subsec:ranking} for the definition of these functions.
+By applying our framework to this problem, we get $O(n\sqrt{T\log n})$ and $O\big(n^{{5/3}}\left(\log n\right)^{1/3}T^{2/3}\big)$ $\frac{1}{2}$-regret in full information and bandit settings, respectively.
+We note that our work is the first one that studies the product ranking problem under the aforementioned model in an online adversarial setting.\footnote{The offline PAC learning problem which resembles aspects of the online learning in the stochastic setting, is studied by \cite{ferreira2019learning} for a special case of our model.
+PAC stands for probably approximately correct.}